 Collecting those all-important results this summer?
-We spoke to students who were in the same position last year to ask them for their top tips...
+We spoke to students who've been through it before to ask them for their top tips...

 What did students do in those last few weeks to prepare for the big day?
 Is there anything they would do differently if they went through it all over again?

 Surviving results day – student tips